martingabelmann/awesome/README.md

 Run with `modkey + d`.

 ### Volume Widget
 Im using hardwarebuttons to control the audio volume, so i just have to know the audio-level and mute-status.
 For my thinkpad this information is stored at '/proc/acpi/volume'.
-The file is been parsed every half second and echoed in a textbox.
+The file is been parsed every 2 seconds and echoed in a textbox.
 As a fallback it will show the state of alsas Master controller.
 If you dont want to see the volwidget (e.g. when using pulse audios widget) set:
 ```lua
 volfile = false